dmitrymomot/gokit/privacy/README.md

 ## Overview

 The `privacy` package provides tools for masking sensitive data in Go applications.
-It includes specialized maskers for common data types (emails, credit cards, phone numbers, etc.) with configurable masking behaviors, category-based registry, and auto-detection capabilities.
+It offers a comprehensive set of strategies for data masking, including specialized implementations for common sensitive data types (emails, credit cards, phones) and a registry system for easy management of masking rules.
+The package is designed to be thread-safe, flexible, and easy to integrate into existing applications.

 ## Features

-- Multiple masking strategies (redaction, partial visibility)
+- Multiple masking strategies (redaction, partial visibility, tokenization, pseudonymization)
-- Type-specific maskers for common sensitive data types
+- Type-specific maskers for common sensitive data types (emails, credit cards, phones)
-- Category registry for organized masking rules
+- Category-based registry for organized masking rules
 - Auto-detection of sensitive data patterns
 - Flexible configuration via functional options
-- Context support for cancellation and timeouts
-- Thread-safe implementation
+- Thread-safe implementation for concurrent usage
-- Comprehensive error handling
+- Comprehensive error handling with specific error types

 ## Usage